vdclab/vdclab-wiki/GtRNAdb.md

  ## Notes from Users
  - Downloadable database.
- - Different approach to browse the database:
+ - Different approaches to browse the database:
    1. Looking for a specific species.
    2. Find specific tRNA in clades
    3. Blast a sequence against the database.
- - A lot o information related to the tRNA (locus, alignment, structures, etc.).
+ - A lot of information related to  tRNAs (locus, alignment, structures, etc.).

  ## Ease of use
-- Each function is straight forwards to get what you want.
+- Each function is straight to use.
-- Each page is full of informaion but easy to read.
+- Each page is information dense but easy to read.

 ## Citations